a-bentofreire/abeamer/docs/pages/main/glossary.md

 3. Uni-dimensional paths.
 Unlike paths, the oscillators have their value stored in the Action Link, allowing to link the end value to the next animation.

-The oscillators shares the namespace with [](easings), allowing any easing function to operate also as a oscillator.
+The oscillators shares the namespace with [easings](easings.md), allowing any easing function to operate also as a oscillator.
 Since the main function of an oscillator is to return to its original position at the end of the animation cycle, when an easing is used as an oscillator the